surendra9783/-Unstructured-DATABASE/README.md

 Also Locally install Monogodb in our system and create database and database collection and name of the database should be same as name present in setting.py DATABASES code.

-6.To install all dependencies in project
+6. To install all dependencies in project

 		pip install requirements.txt